-I am currently the Head of the Clayton School of IT.
-I also lead the Adaptive Diagrams and Documents Laboratory.
-This is part of the Center for Research into Intelligent Systems (CRIS).
-We are investigating how to best move away from a print-based view of documents and their content to one that takes more advantage of the capabilities of electronic media.
-We want to provide the technology for creating interactive documents and diagrams whose appearance adapts to their viewing environment and to user requirements.
-For instance an organization chart needs to be displayed in quite different ways on a PDA and on a laptop and in a very different way to someone who is blind.
-We also want to support interaction, annotation and dynamic content.
+I am also very interested in the rapidly evolving world of eBooks and digital publishing.
+My research investigates how we can move away from a print-based view of documents and their content to one that takes more advantage of the capabilities of electronic media.
+We want to develop technology for creating interactive documents and diagrams whose appearance adapts to their viewing environment and to user requirements.

-§ Constraint programming.
 Another area of research is developing programming languages and methodologies for solving combinatorial optimisation and satisfaction problems.
-One project is the NICTA G12 project where I am involved in the design of the Zinc modeling language.
-For more information about Constraint Programming Languages see Programming with Constraints: An Introduction.
+One project is the NICTA constraint programming where I am involved in the design of the Zinc modeling language.

-I am involved with the following journals, book series and conferences that you might be interested in:
+I am involved with the following conferences that you might be interested in: